kaarthi123/Github-Profile-Search-Web-App-Using-LWC/README.md

-# Github Profile Search App using Github Api
+# Github Profile Search App using Github Api...

 <img src="github-lwc.gif" alt="githubapp">
 Here will be some information about the app.